loda-lang/loda-lang.github.io/list5.markdown

 * [A277929](https://oeis.org/A277929) ([program](/edit/?oeis=277929)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 5", based on the 5-celled von Neumann neighborhood.
 * [A277935](https://oeis.org/A277935) ([program](/edit/?oeis=277935)): Number of ways 2*n-1 people can vote on three candidates so that the Condorcet paradox arises.
 * [A277936](https://oeis.org/A277936) ([program](/edit/?oeis=277936)): Decimal representation of the x-axis, from the left edge to the origin, or from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 7", based on the 5-celled von Neumann neighborhood.
+* [A277953](https://oeis.org/A277953) ([program](/edit/?oeis=277953)): Binary representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 14", based on the 5-celled von Neumann neighborhood.
 * [A277954](https://oeis.org/A277954) ([program](/edit/?oeis=277954)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 14", based on the 5-celled von Neumann neighborhood.
 * [A277955](https://oeis.org/A277955) ([program](/edit/?oeis=277955)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 14", based on the 5-celled von Neumann neighborhood.
 * [A277975](https://oeis.org/A277975) ([program](/edit/?oeis=277975)): a(n) = n*x^n + (n-1)*x^(n-1) + . . . + x + 1 for x=5.